 No stamp duty is charged on the increase of share capital where it is in fulfilment of a condition precedent for acquiring loan funds for a development project or where it is made on becoming public through the stock exchange.

 Stamp duty of UGX 15,000 is also charged on a number of various other instruments.

 Environmental levies are charged on every person who imports motor vehicles that are eight years old or older.
 Levies are also imposed on the importation of used household appliances.
 The levy on motor vehicles is 20% of the value of the vehicle as determined for customs duty purposes.
 Levies on electrical appliances range from UGX 20,000 to UGX 50,000 per item, depending on the nature of the item.

-The employer is required to withhold tax on employment income from their employees and pay it to the tax authorities.
+An employer is required to withhold tax on employment income from their employees and pay it to the tax authorities.
 The tax is normally borne by the employee.
 Where the employer fails to withhold tax as required, the employer becomes liable for the taxes but may recover the same from the employees.

 Local service tax ranging between UGX 5,000 and UGX 100,000 per annum, subject to an individual’s employment income bracket, is payable to the local municipal councils of the individual’s area of residence.
 The tax is withheld and paid by the employer.